-Live on physicsworld.com: “Magnetic-field cameras: mapping a path to optimal MRI performance“.
+Live on physicsworld.com: “Magnetic-field cameras: mapping a path to optimal MRI performance.”

-Made to measure: Metrolab’s MFC2046 camera system is used for magnet “The process of injecting current to bring the field up to the operational field.
+Made to measure: Metrolab’s MFC2046 camera system accommodates for magnet “The process of injecting current to bring the field up to the operational field.
 Used particularly for superconducting magnets....” and detailed field The process of measuring magnetic field intensity at many different points, in order to understand the structure of the field... of MRI systems – a combination that saves time and money in the assembly plant and during system installation in the clinic.

 Magnetic Resonance Imaging.
 Using NMR to image the interior of a solid body, usually for a medical diagnosis....
 (MRI) has become a mainstay of medical imaging facilities.
-Superior soft-tissue contrast versus CT scans and the use of non-ionizing radio waves to visualize a rich matrix of functional information – including blood volume/oxygenation and localized metabolic activity within tumour sites – represent a winning combination for clinicians in the diagnosis and treatment of all manner of diseases.
+Superior soft-tissue contrast versus CT scans and the use of non-ionizing radio waves to visualize a rich matrix of practical information – including blood volume/oxygenation and localized metabolic activity within tumor sites – represent a winning combination for clinicians in the diagnosis and treatment of all manner of diseases.

-Underpinning that clinical capability is an array of enabling technologies, the largest and most expensive of which is the cryogenically cooled An electromagnet built with superconducting wire.
+Underpinning that clinical capability is an array of enabling technologies, the most extensive and most expensive of which is the cryogenically cooled An electromagnet built with superconducting wire.
 To remain superconducting, the coil has to be maintained at cryogenic temperatures, so it... that sits at the heart of today’s cutting-edge MRI scanners.
-Clinical MRI machines typically have a magnetic-field strength in the The range of a probe is defined by the minimum and maximum field strength it can measure.
+Clinical MRI machines typically have a magnetic field strength in the The range of a probe is defined by the minimum and maximum field strength it can measure.
 On an instrument,...
 0.1 to 3.0 T – though research systems for human and small-animal applications are available at much higher fields (up to 25 T).
 In every case, these multimillion-dollar systems require a magnetic field that combines extreme stability with extreme uniformity (to within a few Parts per million, or 10-6.
 Bigger than a ppb, but still pretty darn small....) to ensure optimal imaging performance.